enso-org/enso/docs/semantics/numbers.md

 automatically available on all types of numeric values.

-The hierarchy is further split into the `Integer` and `Decimal` types. `Integer` is capable of representing values of unbound length. `Decimal` wraps 64-bit floating-point numbers.
+The hierarchy is further split into the `Integer` and `Decimal` types. `Integer` is capable of representing values of unbound length. `Decimal` is capable of representing IEEE 64-bit (double precision) floating numbers.

 Any method defined on `Integer` is available for all integers, while any method defined on `Decimal` is available on all floating-point numbers.
 Methods defined